yashkhetade/MasterProductivity2026-/TransactionManagementDBMS.md

 #### 3)Writing the added amount to the recipient’s account.

+# The primary aim of transaction management in a Database Management System (DBMS) is to ensure data integrity, reliability, and consistency.
+It achieves this by guaranteeing that all database operations are executed as a single, logical unit of work, particularly in multi-user environments or during system failures.Transaction management systems achieve these goals by strictly enforcing the ACID properties:

 #  ACID Properties of Transaction
 #### Transactions in DBMS must ensure data is accurate and reliable.
 They follow four key ACID properties: